Dominicod/Lunch_and_Learn/README.md

   <img src="https://blog.dominwrites.com/wp-content/uploads/2022/07/cropped-cropped-cropped-D-1.png" />
 </p>
 <center><h1>Info</h1></center>
  This app will allow users to search for recipes by country, favorite recipes, and learn more about a particular country.
+This application exposes an API that aggregates data from five external APIs.

 ## About the Project